gaycodegal/simple-zig-wasm-synthesizer/WriteUp.md

 Once I got started, the languages `for` loop ranges confused me, forcing while syntax seemed an unsafe choice compared to Rust.
 Once I started to need to specify step size, Zig's `for` loops just couldn't keep up.
+I did find Github user [ityonemo][ityonemo]'s [Zig in 30 Minutes Gist][zig-30-min] really useful for helping me to learn about things like this.
 The `export` keyword was handy for exposing my code to WebAssembly, but it meant I lost the safety of Zig's slice syntax.
 Luckily, Zig had good patterns to help solve some of the dangers of dealing with the C ABI you must use when exporting Zig functions to WebAssembly.
 C functions only allow taking raw pointers,